pcixmix/DAWalka/README.md

 3. Download the Stable Audio 3 model weights (~6.7 GB total) into a per-user cache.
 4. Copy the pre-built AU and VST3 plugins into your user plug-in folders.
+5. Install the standalone desktop app into `/Applications`.
-5. Verify the AU with `auval` and check that the VST3 bundle is complete.
+6. Verify the AU with `auval` and check that the VST3 bundle is complete.

 The installer is safe to re-run — every step is a no-op if its artefact is already in place.